What is the Meaning of “Holy“?

 Set Apart

-What does the Bible Say about the meaning of Holy?
+Whom does the Bible call Holy?

-A quick glance at Israel in the Bible and today could leave you baffled.
+A quick glance at Israel in the Bible (and today) could leave you baffled.
 There are many faults in this nation that does not live up to what God intended.

-Many have understood this to mean that we are required to be perfect like God.
 If we could be perfect on our own or simply encouraged to do so, we wouldn’t have a need for the sacrifice of Jesus.
+But we know that the opposite true.
+We are so far from perfect that there is no hope for mankind without the blood of Jesus.

 He is saying he wants us to choose to be uniquely different from our surroundings and focused in the way He is.
 The meaning of holy in this case points to the fact that we are not of this world.